kshitijreal/kshitijreal.github.io/_pages/about.md

 **Broader Impacts and Future Work**

-Our comprehensive benchmark provides valuable insights into the capabilities and limitations of LLMs in chemistry.
+The comprehensive benchmark provides valuable insights into the capabilities and limitations of LLMs in chemistry.
 The findings suggest that while LLMs can perform competitively in some tasks, they still lag behind specialized models in others.
 Future research should focus on improving LLMs' understanding of molecular structures and developing more effective in-context learning strategies.

 Additionally, there is a need for more chemistry-specific evaluation metrics that can accurately assess the performance of LLMs in generating and understanding chemical structures.
 Collaborative efforts between AI researchers and chemists will be essential in advancing the application of LLMs in chemistry.